tomit4/list-modules/README.md

 A simple terminal project, this updated version of a To Do List Application attempts to organize the original code somewhat and utilize CommonJS's module.exports and require functionalities.
-I have divided up the code into three different modules, the read, write, and save javascript files each read from the last, starting with read, and the user is intended to run the save.js file as the final application.
+I have divided up the code into three different modules, the readlist, writelist, and savelist javascript files each read from the last, starting with readlist, and the user is intended to run the savelist.js file as the final application.

 I have also provided a samplelist.txt file should the user desire to import a premade To Do List.
 When prompted for the imported file name, simple type 'samplelist' in the text field, no '.txt' is required.